TerryV8/click-count/docs/terraform_instance_load_balancer.md

 # 1 instance Load Balancer

-The ELB in the public subnet allows us to manage distributing incoming web traffic across the group of the web application servers that it is targeted.
+The ELB in the public subnet allows us to manage the distribution of the incoming web traffic across the group of the web application servers that it is targeted.

-We will use our security group allowing incoming HTTP from Internet to the Load Balancer, which then forward HTTP traffic on the port 80.
+We will use our security group allowing incoming HTTP from Internet to the Load Balancer, which then forwards HTTP traffic on the port 80.

 Edit instance_load_balancer.tf: